Home

 The Fecal Occult Blood Test (FOBT) is the screening method for average risk people between the ages of 50 and 74.
 It is a simple test that you can do in the privacy of your home.
 The FOBT is the most widely available test for screening for colorectal cancer.

-It is recommended that men and women between the ages of 50 and 74, who do not have a family history of colorectal cancer and do not have symptoms, be screened every two years using an FOBT.
-Studies show when this screening test is performed every two years, combined with a colonoscopy for those who test positive, it will reduce death from colorectal cancer by 16 per cent over a decade.
-(From Ministry of Health and Long-Term Care Website)
+People between the ages of 50 and 74, who do not have a family history of colorectal cancer and do not have symptoms, should be screened every two years using an FOBT.
+Studies show when this screening test is performed every two years, combined with a colonoscopy for those who test positive, death from colorectal cancer is reduced by 16% over a decade (Ministry of Health and Long-Term Care Website).